LukeGrahamLandry/franca/devlog.md

 sqrt: 3.445 s ±  0.008 s
 fmin: 2.576 s ±  0.022 s
 fmax: 1.557 s ±  0.002 s
+```
 (for reference some other guy's cranelift one is 0.673s on my computer so mine is still super slow)
-```

 I could support sqrt/min/max for ints
 but they don't give me cpu instructions for that so meh,
 it would just be for symmetry.

-TODO: sqrt/min/max on amd64
+- added sqrt/min/max on amd64
-TODO: test backend with -r now that i have -cc
+- this did reveal a bug on x64 (for other instructions as well)
+memargs thinks float ops can access memory but the encoding tables don't deal with that.
+and some (ie. add) need to be 1 instead of 2 because they won't let you encode both directions (dest can't be memory).
+for now i don't care enough to deal with it so i'll just hack it out.
+the memargs is only used to save a few instructions when things are spilled,
+it won't merge an explicit load/store into an arithmetic instruction anyway,
+so i assume it can't help that much.
+- run the .ssa tests jitted as part of run_tests

+TODO: another bug! doesn't work if you run it like this `franca backend/meta/test.fr isel4.ssa -jit` same with abi1.ssa
+TODO: use the new instructions from lib/math.fr
+TODO: ops.ssa test for the new instructions

 ## (Apr 7)